LRotherfield/Nibble-Forms/README.md

     - Because of the namespaces, creating a form would require writing the namespace for each field each time one was added, the addField method makes adding a field a very simple call.

+## Simple usage

+Each form used in one server request requires its own instance of Nibble Forms, the class must be included in order to get an instance:

+`
+/* Require the Nibble Forms class */ require_once dirname(__FILE__) . '/NibbleForm.class.php';
+/* Get an instance of the form called "form_one" */
+$form = \NibbleForms\NibbleForm::getInstance('form_one');
+`

+Form fields can then be added to a form instance using the addField method:

+`
+/* Add field using 3 arguments; field name, field type and field options */
+$form->addField('first_name', 'text', array('required' => false));
+`

+There are numerous form field types pre-defined in Nibble Forms, the below fields can be added with no field options array:

+* text
+* textarea
+* password
+* email
+* url
+* file
+* captcha

+There are also 4 choice style fields that require an array of choices with the array key "choices" in the field options array `array('choices' => array('one', 'two', 'three'))`:

+* radio
+* checkbox
+* select
+* multipleSelect

 [1]: http://nibble-development.com